Inside: A tutorial on how to make upcycled hanging tin can planters the easy way.

 How to Cut Up A Soda Can

 Step 1: First, using a tin opener, take off the top of the soda can.
-With a good standard home tin can opener, this should be very easy to do.
+This should be very easy to do with a good standard home tin can opener.

-The lid should come off cleanly, but if there are any sharp edges, just dull them with a file.
+The lid should come off cleanly, but if there are sharp edges, dull them with a file.

 Step 2: Next, with the tip of some sharp scissors, pierce the bottom of the soda can.
 Go as close to the base as you can.
 Then cut away the base.

-If you haven’t cut tin with a pair of scissors before, you will be surprised at how easy it is.
+If you haven’t cut tin with scissors before, you will be surprised at how easy it is.
 It’s almost as easy as cutting paper.
 Don’t worry about any sharp edges at this stage.

-Step 3: Next, flatten the bottom of the soda can, so that the cut edges meet.
-Then using a pair of pliers, fold up the squashed edge by about 5mm.
+Step 3: Flatten the bottom of the soda can so that the cut edges meet.
+Then, fold up the squashed edge by about 5mm using a pair of pliers.

-This is a good thing, as it allows for drainage in case you overwater your succulents.
+This is good, as it allows for drainage if you overwater your succulents.

-Step 4: Then using an awl, pierce a hole in the top of the soda can near the lip.
+Step 4: Then, using an awl, pierce a hole in the top of the soda can near the lip.
 Then place another hole directly opposite.
-After decorating the cans, you will be able to thread a length of wire through the holes, to make a wire handle.
+After decorating the cans, you can thread a wire through the holes to make a wire handle.

 Using Food Cans

 Food cans are harder than soda cans to squash.
 I recommend using a hammer to flatten the base.
-There are no sharp edges with the base of the food can, so no need to fold over the flattened edge.
+There are no sharp edges with the bottom of the food can, so there is no need to fold over the flattened edge.

 Decorating the Soda Can Planters

 Step 6: The planters can be decorated with paint or decoupage.
 I decorated the soda can planters with Marimekko paper napkins.
-I had some leftover from other Marimekko crafts I’d made.
-Also, I just love their patterns and designs.
+I had some leftovers from other Marimekko crafts I’d made.
+Also, I love their patterns and designs.

-First, I painted the soda cans white so that the cans logo wouldn’t show through.
+First, I painted the soda cans white so the can logo wouldn’t show through.

 I then used the paper napkins to decoupage the cans.
 Cover the can in Mod Podge.
-Separating the napkin layers so that only the top layer is used.
+I am separating the napkin layers so that only the top layer is used.

 Decorating The Food Can Planters

-Step 8: I painted the food can with a white undercoat I then painted them a variety of blue colours just using some paint sample pots I had.
+Step 8: I painted the food can with a white undercoat.
+I then painted them various blue colours using some paint sample pots.